africanvisionmalawi/avm-site/src/pages/our-work/index.md

   photo: "/img/mainphoto_environment.jpg"
   featured: false
   excerpt: All our buildings are earth-built run on solar with boreholes.
 We care
-    passionately about the environment offering ecological training at Sam's Village.
+    passionately about the environment and offer ecological training.
 - id: celebrateandgive
   name: Celebrate & Give
   url: "/celebrate-and-give/"